; Date: March 4, 2018

 84e5705ac41f mongo "docker-entrypoint.s…" 4 minutes ago Up 4 minutes 27017/tcp some-mongo

-A TCP port, 27017, is exposed but is not publicly visible.
-The Docker Hub page says this allows for easy linking between containers as that's the standard MongoDB port.
+A TCP port, 27017, is exposed but is not publicly visible, which is the standard MongoDB port.

 $ docker exec -it some-mongo bash